Relations among higher Whitehead maps: Introduction

 induced by the maps of pairs $(D^{d_i},S^{d_i-1}) \longrightarrow (Y_i,\ast)$ representing $f_i \in \pi_{d_i}(Y_i)$.
 Recognising that the boundary $\partial \Delta^{m-1}$ of a simplex governs the existence of the exterior Whitehead product, we define the higher Whitehead map $h_w(f_1,\dots,f_m) \in [(\underline{CX},\underline{X})^{\partial \Delta^{m-1}},(\underline{Y},\underline{\ast})^{\partial \Delta^{m-1}}]$ associated to maps of pairs $f_i \colon (CX_i,X_i) \longrightarrow (Y_i,\ast)$, $i=1,\dots,m$, to be the map of polyhedral products

 induced by the maps $f_i$.

 Higher Whitehead maps of spherical maps have been studied by Abramyan and Panov~\cite{AbramyanPanov}, and Zhuravleva~\cite{Zhur21}, using algebraic techniques such as the Hurewicz map and Adams--Hilton models.
-In the non-spherical case, these algebraic techniques are not defined.
-We study higher Whitehead maps $h_w(f_1,\dots,f_m)$ and relations between them geometrically by generalising the relative homotopy group approach of Nakaoka and Toda~\cite{Na-To54}.
+In the non-spherical case, these algebraic techniques do not generalise.
+We instead study higher Whitehead maps $h_w(f_1,\dots,f_m)$ and relations between them geometrically, by generalising the relative homotopy group approach of Nakaoka and Toda~\cite{Na-To54}.

-We generalise Hardie’s identity to non-spherical maps.
-By using polyhedral products, we rewrite the maps in relation~\eqref{eq:HardieIdentity} in terms of the higher Whitehead map as
+We generalise Hardie’s identity to maps on suspension spaces.
+We rewrite the maps in relation~\eqref{eq:HardieIdentity}, using polyhedral products and higher Whitehead maps, as